VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: Results

 \subsection{Issues Remaining to be Solved}

-\theme{6.1}{Better signals for verification are needed} While context visualization is shown to be effective in supporting navigation to areas of interest in the context, participants were generally less likely to check responses when the prompts ``felt'' simple enough, which was highly subjective, inconsistent across participants, and often a misperception.
-Better signaling supports, such as confidence or uncertainty scores, could be embedded into the design of visualization~\cite{stokes2024datauncertainty} and chat panel.
+\theme{3.1}{Better signals for verification are needed} While context visualization helped support navigation to areas of interest in the context, participants were generally less likely to check responses when the prompts ``felt'' simple enough, which was highly subjective, inconsistent, and often a misperception.
+Better signaling supports, such as confidence or uncertainty scores, could be embedded into the interface and visualization design~\cite{stokes2024datauncertainty}.

-\theme{6.2}{User trust and close reading in verification needs better design} Participants reported insufficient support once they reached the file view for verification.
+\theme{3.2}{User trust and close reading in verification needs better design} Participants reported insufficient support once they reached the file view for verification.
 Although the AI-generated summaries for each subtopic were intended to reduce cognitive burden, some participants expressed distrust toward such summaries: \textit{``I just don't trust a summary.
-I would much rather it operate in such a way that it points me to exactly the file that would answer my question.
-(P14)''}.
-This highlights the continued need for designs that facilitate close reading, such as keyword highlighting, especially given that effectively facilitating verification is a critical strategy for mitigating overreliance~\cite{Microsoft_2025_OverrelianceAI}.
+I would much rather it operate in such a way that it points me to exactly the file that would answer my question.''
+(P14)} This highlights the continued need for designs that facilitate close reading, such as keyword highlighting, especially given that effectively facilitating verification is a critical strategy for mitigating overreliance~\cite{Microsoft_2025_OverrelianceAI}.